 When you enter sleep paralysis, your brain automatically puts itself in "dream mode" which is called a 'theta' state.
 Theta is slower than beta and is around 4 to 7 cycles per second.

-Going directly from a waking state to an OBE is possible but it's difficult so this is not what I recommend you start out with.
+Going directly from a waking state to an OBE is possible - but it's difficult.
+This is not what I recommend you start out with.

-Instead, you'll progress much faster by making it a two step process.
-You first use the sleep commands we'll cover later to trick your body into falling asleep and enter sleep paralysis.
+First you'll use a subtle sleep command to trick your body into falling asleep and entering sleep paralysis.

 The feeling is because your brain has to send a stronger nerve signal than normal to get the same muscle movement.
 That makes it feel like you're having to overcome some kind of resistance when you try to move.

 Plus, here is a secret "safety release" trick you can use to free yourself from paralysis so you always have a backup plan.

 The only way your body knows for sure if your mind is awake is if you move.
-This is a problem when you're in 100% sleep paralysis which is preventing you from moving.
+This is a problem when you're in sleep paralysis which is preventing you from moving.

 If you enter sleep paralysis and decide you want break free and wake up, simply change your breathing pattern to something other than the sleep breathing pattern your body is in.
 The most effective way I have found to do this is to begin breathing deeply and slowly.

 Not many things are 100% reliable in lucid dreaming but this has worked for me every single time.

 A very few people have reported that they woke up in sleep paralysis and noticed that they weren't breathing at all.
-The problem is not the paralysis itself, but that they had an existing health condition called 'sleep apnea'.
+The problem is not the paralysis itself, but that they had an existing health condition called sleep apnea.

 Keep in mind there's a big difference between the normal "heavy lead blanket" feeling that comes with sleep paralysis versus not breathing at all.
 If you find you stop breathing entirely then you may have sleep apnea and should see a doctor about it.

-So far we've talked about the case where you somehow manage to wake up in sleep paralysis.
+So far we've talked about accidentally waking up during sleep paralysis.
 However that's basically an uncontrolled and accidental process.

-The idea is to flip the sleep order around so that instead of entering "body awake, mind asleep", you enter "mind awake, body asleep".
+The idea is to flip the sleep order around... so that instead of entering "body awake, mind asleep", you enter "mind awake, body asleep".

 It's as easy to remember what you did in a WILD as it is to remember the last 15 minutes or so of normal waking awareness.
 With this method, you don't have to think back through and hazy dream phase like you normally do with most dreams.

 It often feels like it begins at your feet, comes up over your chest and ends at your head.
 When that process is complete you're in sleep paralysis.

 Here is the key.
-And this one fact is so important and so critical that I'm giving it a big fancy name.
+This single fact is so critical that I'm giving it a big fancy name.
 It's called the "Fundamental Theorem of Sleep Paralysis".

 The Fundamental Theorem of Sleep Paralysis is that if you wake up and fall asleep without moving at all, sleep paralysis becomes extremely likely.

 You're exploiting the fact that your body doesn't really know for sure if your mind is actually awake or not.
 If you don't give it any signals otherwise, it will assume that the mind really is still asleep and re-paralyze itself.

-So in the next section I'll show you how you can make your body first ask for permission to asleep and then I'll show you how you can tell it "yes it's time to fall asleep".
+So in the next lesson I'll show you how you can make your body first ask for permission to sleep... then how you can tell it "yes it's time to fall asleep".